ICC rejects PCB's demand to remove match referee Pycroft from Asia Cup

 Dubai: The ICC on Tuesday rejected the Pakistan Cricket Board's demand to remove match referee Andy Pycroft from the panel of officials for the ongoing Asia Cup.

-The PCB had filed a complaint with the ICC alleging that Pycroft asked Pakistan captain Salman Ali Agha, at the time of the toss, not to shake hands with his Indian counterpart Suryakumar Yadav in their Asia Cup match on Sunday.
+The PCB had filed a complaint with the ICC alleging that Pycroft asked Pakistan captain Salman Ali Agha not to shake hands with his Indian counterpart Suryakumar Yadav at the time of toss in their Asia Cup match on Sunday.

 "Late last night, ICC had sent a reply to PCB stating that Pycroft won't be removed and their plea has been rejected," an ICC source told PTI.